Lesterpaintstheworld/terminal-velocity/key_deliverables.md

 # Key Deliverables for Terminal Velocity - Novel Mission

+## Reference to Extracted Requirements
+- For detailed key narrative elements and ambiguities, see `extracted_requirements.md`.

 ## Key Deliverables for Terminal Velocity - Novel Mission

 ### Key Steps for Requirement Extraction